jared91-cmd/HELLO-WORLD/README.md

 FIRST PROJECT
 I like learning new things
 coding is part of it
-hope i will be the best programmer in future
+hope i will be the best programmer in future.